Tumbling Lassie events for 2019 were as follows:

 Previous events in 2019:

-Tuesday 8th January 2019 - illustrated talk on the Tumbling Lassie case of 1687 and its modern resonances by Alan McLean QC, Chair of the Tumbling Lassie Committee, at the Grange Association , 7 for 7.30pm, St Catherine's Argyle Church, 61 Grange Road, Edinburgh EH9 1TY.
+Tuesday 8th January 2019 - illustrated talk on the Tumbling Lassie case of 1687 and its modern resonances by Alan McLean QC, Chair of the Tumbling Lassie Committee, at the Grange Association , 7.30pm, St Catherine's Argyle Church, 61 Grange Road, Edinburgh EH9 1TY.

 Sunday 14th April 2019 - Edinburgh performance of the operetta of The Tumbling Lassie by Alexander McCall Smith and Tom Cunningham (in a double bill with their Fergus of Galloway),